Pat Summitt is diagnosed with early onset dementia

 Looking back on Pat Summitt's career

-"Just like there will never be another John Wooden, there will never be another Pat Summitt,'' Hart said in a school release.
-"I look forward to continuing to work with her in her new role.
-She is an inspiration to everyone."
+“Just like there will never be another John Wooden, there will never be another Pat Summmitt,’’ he said.
+“I look forward to continuing to work with her in her new role.
+She is an inspiration to everyone.”

-After announcing her diagnosis last August, Summitt continued to coach with the blessing of university officials.
+Summitt announced last August that she had been diagnosed with early onset dementia, Alzheimer’s type, but continued to coach with the blessing of university officials.
 In the wake of her announcement, Warlick assumed a bigger role, taking on many of the responsibilities normally reserved for the head coach.

 “I feel like Holly’s been doing the bulk of it,’’ Summitt said.
 “She deserves to be the head coach.
 I’m going to support her.
 No doubt, I’ll be there for her.”